zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 Here we use jQuery to update the text of our total price element, display the total number of items in the cart, and call **\_animate\_bg()** to cause the top level menu element to flash orange for a moment.

-## Removing Albums from the Cart.
+## Remove Albums from the Cart.

-Each cart item displayed in the cart is displayed in a Kendo ListView widget and is bound to the cart DataSource.
+Each cart item displayed in the cart is displayed in a Kendo UI ListView widget and is bound to the cart DataSource.
 They are rendered using the template:

     <li><span>#=Album.Title#</span><span class="k-icon k-i-close k-delete-button"></span></li>

 The second &lt;span&gt; element represents the remove button, and has the following css classes:

-**k-icon** and **k-i-close** indicate that this element will be a Kendo Icon and that the close icon is to be displayed in this element.
+**k-icon** and **k-i-close** indicate that this element will be a Kendo UI Icon and that the close icon is to be displayed in this element.
 See: [Styling / Icons](http://demos.telerik.com/kendo-ui/web/styling/icons.html)

 **k-delete-button** indicates that this is a delete button.
 Within a ListView widget, elements of this special class *automatically* become a button that deletes the item from the bound DataSource.